 Since 2012 membership numbers have also increased from 28,000 to almost 32,000.
 In 2017 FOWA members visits have been higher than paying visits each month except in October.
 This shows the change from paying one-off visits to repeat visits which could be attributed to the increase in the visitor offer and improvements to the arboretum.
 The increase in members has improved the financial stability of the arboretum which has enabled us to convert two project posts to permanent positions and make a number of capital improvements to the arboretum.
-The following bar charts below show the growth in our visits.
+The increase in the arboretum.